How to do an offline meet-up with your remote team

 Let’s define what I mean by meetup first.
-A meetup is an event that lasts one or more, maximum a couple of days, where those who meet spend some hours together but not live together during the specific time.
-These are important factors because the absence of coliving but the presence of coworking really defines a meetup.
-Meanwhile, team retreats are long meetups with coliving and coworking, where team members live and work together for a longer period of time, for a week or even more.
+A meetup is an event that lasts one or more, maximum a couple of days, where attendees spend some hours together but not live together during the specific time.
+These are vital factors because the absence of coliving but the presence of coworking defines a meetup.
+Meanwhile, team retreats are long meetups with coliving and coworking, where team members live and work together for a more extended period, for a week or even more.

 Evaluate the current business strategy and agree on the next 3-6 months plan.
-Delegate and conceptualize the workload in order to reach our goals and work on the tasks a little if we have time together.
+Delegate and conceptualize the workload to reach our goals and work on the tasks a little if we have time together.
 Having fun.
-Spend an evening at a lavishly high-end restaurant and eat & drink till we fall down.
+Spend an evening at a lavishly high-end restaurant and eat & drink till we fall.
 We are both foodies so we value great gastronomy experiences and having a drink or two and discussing even personal stuff is a great way to socialize together.

 Before we meet, I always prepare an agenda for the meetup on what we need to discuss and what are the goals we need to reach so everyone can go back home and do their legwork online to work on achieving these goals.
 I would recommend you to do the same and plan out the whole meetup according to this:

 Having an agenda makes your life easier, you will come prepared.
-To stick to my personal example, I always go to these meetups with an extensive report on the state of things, where I report back personally on how we are doing in terms of marketing, sales and brand awareness.
-Deciding on common goals also helps to track your progress during the meetup and you will feel accomplished after the meetup by meeting the goals and clearing out the checklist.
+To stick to my example, I always go to these meetups with an extensive report on the state of things, where I report back personally on how we are doing regarding marketing, sales and brand awareness.
+Deciding on common goals also helps to track your progress during the meetup, and you will feel accomplished after the meetup by meeting the goals and clearing out the checklist.
 You should also find a coworking space before the arrival and if it’s possible, schedule your visit online first.
-Make sure you have a private space at the coworking office, I would recommend a personal office room or a meeting room only.
+Please make sure you have a private space at the coworking office, and I would recommend a personal office room or a meeting room only.
 You want to work together and together only.
-You have limited time together so make sure you spend it well and not wasting time on other coworkers at the office.
-Then, reward yourself with a non-work related experience.
-For us, it’s a great restaurant and a couple of drinks but that should depend on your personal taste.
+You have limited time collectively so make sure you spend it well and not wasting time on other coworkers at the office.
+Then, reward yourself with non-work related experience.
+For us, it’s a great restaurant and a couple of drinks, but that should depend on your taste.
 Do something fun together.

 Offline meetups are amazing, embrace them and do them if you have the chance.
 Once you do it, you will feel more connected to your team and more grounded and alive.
 You can also accomplish amazing things which are harder or impossible to do online.